negarrezaeinejad/Python-Exercises/README.md

 While there is no substitute for consistent and dedicated practice when it comes to learning a new programming language, the exercises in this repository are a good resource to aid you in your journey.
 By working through these exercises, you can gain a deeper understanding of Python's underlying structures and concepts, thus honing your problem-solving skills and becoming more proficient in this powerful language.

 **Please note that this repository is not fully updated yet.
-A considerable number of exercises haven't been added yet.**
+A considerable number of exercises haven't been added.**